sysrich/new-software.o.o/tumbleweed/ports/index.md

 ## Unsupported LiveCDs
 openSUSE Tumbleweed also offers a number of unsupported LiveCDs.
 These cannot be used for Installation or Upgrade.
 They are not an accurate reflection as to whether or not Tumbleweed will run on your hardware.
 [Get Unsupported Tumbleweed LiveCDs.]({{ site.url }}/tumbleweed/unsupported)

-## Easy ways to switch to openSUSE Tumbleweed
+## Easy Ways to Switch to openSUSE Tumbleweed

 If you're already running openSUSE you can upgrade by booting from the DVD/USB and choosing upgrade, or carry out an 'Online Upgrade' in a few commands.
 [Upgrade Instructions.](https://en.opensuse.org/openSUSE:Tumbleweed_upgrade)